Malawi

 Sustainable and equitable value chains

 As Malawi strives for new economic opportunities, participation in the global medicinal cannabis value chain could prove a promising way forward.
-The market for high quality medicinal cannabis products is rapidly growing on a global scale.
+The market for high-quality medicinal cannabis products is rapidly growing on a global scale.
 According to experts, it moved US$ 9 billion in 2020 and could reach US$ 49 billion by 2028.

-How does the GPDPD support?
+How does GPDPD support?